MicrosoftDocs/mixed-reality/mixed-reality-docs/qr-code-tracking.md

 afterwards to restart the device.

 The plugin files are build in windows internal builds and will be copied to the MRTK as needed.
-They are found in the branch specific path RS_ANALOG_RUNTIME\<latestbuild>\amd64fre\bin\Analog\bin\Input\HeadTracker\QRTrackerAPI\
+They are found in the branch specific path *need public URL*

 # Preparing Unity with the QRTrackingPlugin
 Create a folder plugins in your assets folder